Home Bio- Chronology Auctions Bibliography Links Becoming an Artist Quotes Critics 1883 Magi Who's Who Blog

 Jack Flotte, "Edmonia Lewis and the Three Wise Men," ICA News 6, Summer/Fall 2004.

 Susanna W. Gold, "The Death of Cleopatra / The Birth of Freedom: Edmonia Lewis at the New World's Fair," Biography: An Interdisciplinary Quarterly, Volume 35, Number 2 (Spring 2012) pp. 318-341.
 At Philadelphia's 1876 Centennial Exhibition, sculptor Edmonia Lewis's The Death of Cleopatra responded to the ambivalent Centennial culture that celebrated one-hundred years of a nation built on founding principles of unity and liberty, but that was haunted by centuries of African slavery, the recent Civil War, and the rapidly failing efforts of Reconstruction.

 Lynda Roscoe Hartigan, Sharing Traditions: Five Black Artists in Nineteenth-Century American (Washington, D.C.: Smithsonian Institution Press for the National Museum of American Art, 1985): pages 85–98.

 Melanie Anne Herzog, "Sculpting a Lineage: Elizabeth Catlett and African American Women Sculptors," Sculpture Review, Spring 2011.

 Charlayne Hunter-Gault / David Driskell / George Gurney.
 "Testament To Bravery" PBS Newshour

-Talia Lavin, "The Life and Death of Edmonia Lewis, Spinster and Sculptor," 2015 provides interesting information on Edmonia Lewis's grave and art historian Marilyn Richardson.
+Talia Lavin, "The Life and Death of Edmonia Lewis, Spinster and Sculptor," The Toast, 2015 provides interesting information on Edmonia Lewis's grave and art historian Marilyn Richardson.